deepset-ai/haystack-home/content/blog/run-haystack-pipelines-with-ray-serve/index.md

 ```

-The presence of an `async def __call__` method is the only contract we need to fulfil in order to spawn a Ray Serve deployment.
-To create a deployment that will run a Haystack pipeline, let’s create a file called `[capitals.py](<http://capitals.py>)` and add the following code:
+The presence of an `async def __call__` method is the only contract we need to fulfill in order to spawn a Ray Serve deployment.
+To create a deployment that will run a Haystack pipeline, let’s create a file called `capitals.py` and add the following code:

 ```python
 from pathlib import Path